bithost-gmbh/ngx-mat-select-search/README.md

   /** Font-based icon used for displaying Close-Icon */
   @Input() closeIcon = 'close';

-  /** Svg-based icon used for displaying Close-Icon.
+  /** SVG-based icon used for displaying Close-Icon.
 If set, closeIcon is overridden */
   @Input() closeSvgIcon?: string;

   /** Label to be shown when no entries are found.
 Set to null if no message should be shown. */
   @Input() noEntriesFoundLabel = 'Keine Optionen gefunden';

   /**
-    * Whether or not the search field should be cleared after the dropdown menu is closed.
+   * Whether the search field should be cleared after the dropdown menu is closed.
    * Useful for server-side filtering.
 See [#3](https://github.com/bithost-gmbh/ngx-mat-select-search/issues/3) */
   @Input() clearSearchInput = true;

   /** Whether to show the search-in-progress indicator */